JV3 Report2024-11-29T04:21:51+00:00

 REGULATION AROUND JV3 MODELLING & PERFORMANCE SOLUTIONS

-National Construction Code (NCC) regulates the JV3 Performance Solution to stop cowboys in the energy efficiency industry from abusing the provisions for flexibility and cost reduction.
-JV3 regulations require using:
+National Construction Code (NCC) regulates the JV3 Performance Solution method to keep the cowboys of the energy efficiency industry from abusing the provisions.
+JV3 regulations require:

-• A validated software under ASHRAE 140 standard,
+• Using a validated software under ASHRAE 140 standard,

-At Energy Compliance, we use DesignBuilder software that satisfies all the above requirements and eventually allows modelling the building in 3D, assessing the air conditioning and heating system performance, CFD and daylighting.
+At Energy Compliance Consultants, we use DesignBuilder software that satisfies all the above requirements.
+DesignBuilder enables comprehensive 3D building modelling, assessment of HVAC system performance, as well as CFD and daylight modelling.

 Building classes that can benefit from the JV3 method

-The JV3 alternative method or Performance Solution applies to all commercial buildings (Class 3, Class 5, Class 6, Class 7, Class 8, Class 9 and common area of Class 2 buildings).
-Apartments (Class 2 buildings) and the residential components of commercial buildings (Class 4) are assessed under NatHERS.
-Residential detached homes (Class 1) and sheds/garages (class 10) buildings can benefit from the Performance Solution under Volume 2 of the National Construction Code, referred to as “Verification Using a Reference Building” or VURB method.
+The JV3 alternative method or Performance Solution applies to all commercial buildings.
+According to NCC building classification, commercial building classes include Class 3, Class 5, Class 6, Class 7, Class 8, Class 9 and common area of Class 2 buildings).
+Apartments (Class 2 buildings) and the residential components of commercial buildings (Class 4) can use NatHERS or DTS.
+Residential dwellings (Class 1) and sheds/garages (class 10) can benefit from the Performance Solution under NCC Volume 2, referred to as “Verification Using a Reference Building” or VURB method.

 BCA